haomaaax/buildspace-nw-ideas/README.md

 5. Generate comics text with GPT-3, and graphic with Stable Diffusion
    - This is insane

+6. Chrome extension that help people doing boring things (productivity or just for fun)
+   - Enlighten by GPT-3 writer project, should ship an official chrome extension to production.

 # Misc ideas make the process better